Guardians vs. White Sox Player Props Betting Odds

-Luis Robert and Steven Kwan are two of the players with prop bets on the table when the Chicago White Sox and the Cleveland Guardians meet at Guaranteed Rate Field on Wednesday (first pitch at 8:10 PM ET).
+Steven Kwan and Luis Robert are two of the top players with prop bets on the table when the Cleveland Guardians and the Chicago White Sox play at Guaranteed Rate Field on Thursday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!